lilf4p/aif-project/README.md

 - `num_polygons` : number of shapes
 - `multi_objective` : if set to true multiple fitness function can be used
 - `distance_metric` : fitness function used
-- `population_size` : number of infdividuals in population
+- `population_size` : number of individuals in population
 - `p_crossover` : probability for crossover operator
 - `p_mutation` : probability for mutation operator
 - `max_generations` : maximum number of generations allowed